-Key emerging risks identified and considered during the year include:
+Key emerging risks identified and considered during the vear include:

-- Ukraine-Russia Conflict the impact of Ukraine-Russia conflict.
-Although the Company has no direct exposure to Russia or eastern European territories, the Board continues to closely monitor this. - Long-Term Climate Change the impact of climate change, over the longer-term on the business.
+• Long-Term Climate Change - the impact of climate change, over the longer-term on the business.
 The Company is committed to understanding ESG risk, including the particular impact of climate change on the business.
-Climate change poses an indirect risk to the Company's operations, the environment and society, and the Board is aware that appropriate action is required to reduce its impact. - Cyber Security the impact of a cyber security breach within the Company or its service providers.
-During the year, the Board was made aware of a minor data breach within the Depository.
-The breach has had no impact on the Company's operations and no personal data was compromised.
-The Board is satisfied that the Depository has taken appropriate immediate remedial action and has adequate safeguards in place.
+Climate change poses an indirect risk to the Company's operations, the environment and society, and the Board is aware that appropriate action is required to reduce its impact.
+The Board uses the updates from the Investment Adviser as they relate to the performance of the company and the impact of long-term climate change to help manage/mitigate this risk.

+Cyber Security - the impact of a cyber security breach within the Company or its service providers.
+The Audit and Management Engagement Committee reviews and monitors the cyber security controls of the Company's service providers on a regular basis to manage/mitigate this risk.

-Please see the Company's ESG Report on pages 45 to 55 for further details.
+Please see the Company's ESG Report on pages 37 to 46 for further details.

-The Listing Rules require premium-listed commercial companies to disclose in their annual report whether they have reported on how climate change affects their business in a manner consistent with the recommendations of the Task Force on Climate-related Financial Disclosures ('TCFD'), and to provide an explanation and other information if they are unable to do so.
+The Listing Rules require premium-listed commercial companies to disclose in their annual report whether they have reported on how climate change affects their business in a manner consistent with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD"), and to provide an explanation and other information if they are unable to do so.
 In addition, the UK Government intends to introduce mandatory climate-related disclosures to supplement the requirements under the Listing Rules.
 The Board has chosen not to adopt the requirements early and expects these to be applicable to the Company in the financial year 2024.